All registered qualifying patients must notify the MMCC:

 Safely and Legally Transporting Medical Cannabis

 Medical cannabis must be secure, sealed, and inaccessible during transport.
-It is not legal to transport medicinal cannabis in a vehicle unless the medicinal cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.
+It is not legal to transport medical cannabis in a vehicle unless the medical cannabis is in a reasonably secured, sealed, tamper-evident container and reasonably inaccessible while the vehicle is moving.

 Patients and/or caregivers are not immune from the imposition of any civil, criminal, or other penalties for the following: